abajowski/szkolenie/01.web-application [ amplify ]/workshop/06.storage/readme.md

 2. Replace **src/App.js** with file **App.js** which is saved in **source** directory

-3. Check out the app now and try out the new features
+3. Check out the app now and upload the image to the album

+4. Verify if the image is successfully uploaded